dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ## Required Components

-Requires the following third party components to be deployed in the same Kubernetes cluster as the karavi-topology service:
+The topology service requires the following third party components to be deployed in the same Kubernetes cluster as the karavi-topology service:

 * Grafana